 Once your tepee of logs has caught, put a screen up, pour yourself some wine (or whisky), and enjoy.
 If you’ve followed these steps you should have a blazing, popping, sputtering fire in no time.

 Why not just add tons of wood all at once, instead of tending to the fire constantly?

 Only add more wood when the fire has started to burn down.
 Adding heavy wood to an already burning fire will cut off its air supply, possibly smothering those flames you've worked so hard to get going.
 Once the fire has settled in and isn’t blazing anymore, carefully add fresh logs to the top of the fire and move them around until they have enough air to catch.
 At this point, I’ll also add a few more balls of newspaper in the crevices to help them catch.

 Why not splash a little gasoline on the logs to get this thing really going?

 DANGER!
 Never use gas on an indoor fire!
 True, it will get the flames going super fast, but it will burn so fast and so big you might lose control—something you do not want to toy with indoors.
-Secondly, it won’t create a lasting fire, since the gas just burn off leaving you back at square one.
+Secondly, it won’t create a lasting fire, since the gas will just burn off, leaving you back at square one.